 We recommend the Ryzen 3 2200G or Intel i3-8100 processor and at least AMD Radeon RX560 or GTX 1050Ti for the GPU.

 Although 4 GB RAM is enough, for a better experience, go for 8 GB, so we recommend at least that much in this section.

 DOTA 2 Gameplay

-Two teams (Radiant and Dire) each with five players fight to destroy the remaining ancients, structures at the base of each team surrounded by protective towers.
+Two teams (Radiant and Dire), each with five players, fight to destroy the remaining ancients, structures at each team’s base surrounded by protective towers.

-Compilations with these components will not have problems playing DOTA 2 at 60 frames per second, which provides a very smooth but inexpensive experience.
+Compilations with these components will not have problems playing DOTA 2 at 60 frames per second, which provides an exceptionally smooth but inexpensive experience.

 To install and play DOTA 2, all you need is to have or create a new account on Steam.

 After creating your account and downloading the Steam Launcher, follow these steps:

 - Search for DOTA 2 in the game search using the Steam Launcher.

 - Select the Download button on the DOTA 2 game page